marrowp1968/IBMAppliedDataScienceCourse/PythonforAI&DataScience/README.md

 Folder for course from IBM Applied Data Science Specialization on Coursera.

-Full name of course "Python for AI, Data Science & Development"
+Full name "Python for AI, Data Science & Development"